eiroa/kotlin-poker-exercise/README.md

 All this data will be accesible using a rest API serving JSON

-Each API resource can calculate his result one time at most, but use of a cache is forbidden
+Each API resource can calculate his result one time at most, but use of a inproc cache is forbidden

 Use TDD and apply all S.O.L.I.D. principles